-- The Water Management Plan (see condition B41) is required to include trigger levels for investigating potentially adverse impacts on water supplies. - The burden of proof that any loss of surface water or groundwater access is not due to mining impacts rests with the Applicant.
+The Water Management Plan (see condition B41) is required to include trigger levels for investigating potentially adverse impacts on water supplies.

 Water Discharges

 - B36.
 The Applicant must ensure that all surface discharges from the site comply with: - (a) discharge limits (both volume and quality) set for the development in any EPL; or - (b) relevant provisions of the POEO Act or Protection of the Environment Operations (Hunter River Salinity Trading Scheme) Regulation 2002.